umich-its-networking/git-training/ex-auto-merge.md

 layout: page
 ---

-This exercise illustrates how git will automatiically merge two branches that have diverged, if the changed sections of code do not overlap.
+This exercise illustrates how git will automatically merge two branches that have diverged, if the changed sections of code do not overlap.

 ## Setup

 You can use the repository from the [Git Basics]({{ "ex-git-basics" | relative_url }}) exercise (or configure repositories on GitLab and locally as described in the first steps of that exercise).

-Or you can create a new, empty resposity.
+Or you can create a new, empty repository.

 ```terminal
 $ mkdir auto-merge